jdiaz/py-squirrel/README.md

 Dynamically create an SQL script backup of target database.

 ### Y tho?
 Sometimes you might work in a constrained environment where database dumps are out of reach for any number of reasons.
-In such cases, **pysquirrel** allows you to create the equivalent SQL statments to backup or migrate your database.
+In such cases, **pysquirrel** allows you to create the equivalent SQL statements to recreate the tables and records in your database.

 ### Requirements
 * Python 3